LN-ux-web/system_engineering-devops/README.md

-# System Engineering DevOps
-ALX project to practice basic shell permissions and scripting.
+# Shell Basics and Permissions Project